aappddeevv/scalajs-reaction/README.md

 You can add a className to the div using: `div(new DivProps { className = "divClassName" })(...children...)`. `DivProps` is a non-native JS trait that ensure you only enter valid div props.
+Even simpler, use `divWithClassname(cname), children...)`.

 The "render" method copies the internal proxy component and adds a callback from reactjs to scala.
 If you need to use other methods, use the full syntax as the